 Being the largest Roman Catholic Church in North America and one of the ten largest churches in the world, the Basilica is a national sanctuary of prayer and pilgrimage.
 It is dedicated to the patroness of the United States, Mary, the Immaculate Conception.

 The Saint John Paul II National Shrine is a place of worship, religious formation, and cultural renewal.
-It houses a permanent exhibit called A Gift of Love: the Life of Saint John Paul II and is home to the Redemptor Hominis Church and Luminous Mysteries Chapel, both of which are decorated with mosaic art designed by Rev. Marko Rupnik, S.J.
-The Luminous Mysteries Chapel houses a first-class relic of John Paul II.
+It houses a permanent exhibit called A Gift of Love: the Life of Saint John Paul II and is home to the Redemptor Hominis Church and Luminous Mysteries Chapel, the latter of which houses a first-class relic of John Paul II.

 Located a 15-minute walk from the Institute, the Franciscan Monastery offers a peaceful place of pilgrimage in the heart of the city, with its extensive gardens, Monastery church, and replicas of Holy Land shrines.